Violin Lessons: Suzuki or Traditional Method, with focus on excellence

 As a teacher, I hope to provide my students with an enjoyable and rewarding experience, and at the same time encourage them to achieve high musical and artistic goals.
 Students range from 4 1/2 years old to adult, and include a wide range of backgrounds and aspirations.
 I encourage all of my students to perform frequently, and provide frequent performance opportunities.

 My studio encompasses many traditional teaching philosophies, including those of Shinichi Suzuki, Paul Rolland and Mimi Zweig.
-I strongly encourage my students to participate in a group instruction program, Foothill Suzuki Strings.
-Group instruction is integral to success for many students, and adds an enjoyable and inspirational social component.
+I strongly encourage my students to participate in a group instruction program; group instruction is integral to success for many students, and adds an enjoyable and inspirational social component.

 Violin lessons for students aged 4 1/2 to 12 years old can be an especially rewarding process.
 In this case of younger students, one parent becomes an important cornerstone in a multi-year journey of musical discovery.